Guide to Shadowing a Doctor for Pre-Meds

 Looking for extracurricular hours beyond shadowing?
 Check out our Pre-Med Extracurricular Portal, an all-in-one resource that allows you to browse and apply to volunteering, clinical, and research opportunities across the country.

 Contact physicians directly — unless your school is handling this step.
-Below are some tips on reaching out in the most effective way:
+Their contact information should be readily available.
+Below are mine and Dr. Katzen’s tips on reaching out in the most effective way:

 • Send an email first.
-You may call a few days later if they haven’t responded.
+You may cold call a few days later if they haven’t responded.

 • Write formally.
 Address the physician by their last name.
 Use formal greetings, like “Dear Dr. Patel” or “Hello Dr. Schwartz.”